BurairAbbas/Intelligent-Assistant/README.md

 * Notepad

 **ChatBot to cover Multi-Threading**
-Chat can be also handle by speech recognizer.
-All the file to support chat is install on another Thread so assistant doesn't stuck at same point.
+Chat can be also support by speech recognizer.